Speaker attribution in German parliamentary debates with QLoRA-adapted large language models

 For our final submission, we fine-tuned two Llama~2 70B models to identify cues and roles, respectively, using QLoRA (Quantized Low-Rank Adaptation) \cite{Dettmers2023}.
 QLoRA is a highly efficient fine-tuning technique for large language models that achieves similar performance to full fine-tuning while using only a fraction of the memory.
 This memory reduction is achieved by quantizing the model weights of an LLM to four bits and adding Low Rank Adapters (LoRA layers) to all linear transformer blocks of the model.
 During fine-tuning, only these LoRA layers are trained and the rest of the pretrained model weights remain unaltered.
 By employing this strategy, QLoRA achieves a significant reduction in memory usage during fine-tuning, while still allowing the model to adapt to downstream tasks through the trainable LoRA layers.

 As described in Section \ref{sec:preprocessing}, we parsed the training samples into cue prompts (see Figure \ref{fig:cue_prompt}) that served as input to the cue model and role prompts (see Figure \ref{fig:role_prompt}) that served as input to the role model.
-The models were not fine-tuned on these input sequences, but rather on the desired assistant responses (defined as \emph{Output} in Figures \ref{fig:cue_prompt} and \ref{fig:role_prompt}).
+Utilizing these input prompts, the respective models were trained to predict the desired assistant responses (defined as \emph{Output} in Figures \ref{fig:cue_prompt} and \ref{fig:role_prompt}).
 This approach is consistent with previous research that has shown improved performance when fine-tuning only on the target response of an instruction set, rather than both the instructions and the desired response \cite{Dettmers2023}.
 By treating the input and output separately, we can process the two sequences with different maximum sequence lengths.
 Specifically, for the model used to identify cues, we set the maximum length of the input to 256 tokens (with seven samples of the training data truncated) and the maximum length of the output to 64 tokens (no samples truncated).
 For the model used to identify roles, we truncated the input to 640 tokens (with six samples of the training data truncated) and the output to 256 tokens (with one sample truncated).